vikejs/vike/README.md

  - `react-ts`: Vite + SSR + React + TypeScript

 Options:
- - `--skip-git`: don't initialize a new Git repository.
+ - `--skip-git`: don't initialize a new Git repository

 <br/><br/>

 ### Manual Installation

-If you have an already existing Vite app and don't want to start from scratch:
+If you already have an existing Vite app and don't want to start from scratch:

 1. Add `vite-plugin-ssr` to your `vite.config.js`.
    - [Vue](/boilerplates/boilerplate-vue/vite.config.js)